12 Best Beaches in Vancouver, BC

 8. Locarno Beach

-Located between Spanish Banks Beach and Jericho Beach, Locarno is a smaller beach that is perhaps lesser known than its neighbors—and, for that very reason, it is a bit of a hidden gem.
+Located between Spanish Banks Beach and Jericho Beach, Locarno is a smaller beach that is perhaps lesser known than its neighbors–and, for that very reason, it is a bit of a hidden gem.
 It offers the same perks as other beaches nearby: epic vistas, sandy beaches, and plenty of room to go for a long walk.
-Whether you're looking for a place to enjoy a walk, a picnic, or a game of bocce, you'll find it all at Locarno Beach.
+Whether you're looking for a place to enjoy a walk, a picnic, a game of sand volleyball, or a game of bocce, you'll find it all at Locarno Beach.

 9. Sunset Beach